 If you are a fan of bird watching, walking along "la corta" you might be lucky enough to spot a green woodpecker, great spotted woodpecker, treecreeper or a red-breasted nuthatch.

-Continuing along the path, you'll immediately reach the area of the hermitages, shelters that the hermits used from the 5th century onwards and which nowadays are generally on private property.
+Continuing along the path, you'll immediately reach the area of the hermitages, shelters that the hermits used from the 5th century onwards and which today are generally on private property.
 Among those which are more easily traced are the eremo di San Paolo Protoeremita, which in the Nineteenth century was property of the Marignoli family, to whom we owe the building of the church of San Francesco d'Assisi.
-Instead, the eremo delle Grazie, is currently period home but in the 16th century it gained importance when, after the Benedictines had left, it became a meeting place for the hermits and the Prior of the Congregation's residence.
+Instead, the eremo delle Grazie, is currently a private residence but in the 16th century it gained importance when, after the Benedictines had left, it became a meeting place for the hermits and the Prior of the Congregation's residence.
 At number 8 you'll find the eremo di San Michele Arcangelo which comprises three deep caves, one of which was adapted into an oratory.